 Finally, the report emphasizes the importance of increasing our knowledge and understanding about what works against the pandemic.
 To this end, PEPFAR should continue to emphasize evidence-based approaches, learning from experience, and adaptation to new developments, as well as conducting operations research and program evaluations.

-Overall, the committee concludes that PEPFAR has made a promising start, but there is an enduring need for U.S. leadership in the effort to respond to the HIV/AIDS pandemic.
+Overall, the committee concludes that PEPFAR has made a promising start, but there is an enduring need for

 This concludes my opening remarks.
 I and my colleagues would be happy to take your questions now.
 Please go to one of the microphones to ask your question or use the e-mail form on the National Academies Web site.
 And please identify yourself by name and affiliation before asking your question.